-The Staff: There are approximately fourteen doctoral level psychologists on staff, three licensed clinical social workers, five psychiatrists and four drug and alcohol counselors.
-Please refer to the list of current staff members for a description of clinical training and interest areas.
-In addition to pre-doctoral interns, CAPS training program attracts practicum students at various levels of training from a wide range of master's and doctoral programs in the tri-state area.
-Furthermore, we have post-doctoral fellowships available.
-As a result, the training experience at CAPS is rich in diversity of theoretical orientations and personal experiences, which makes for a broadening of the trainees' existing theoretical structure.
+There are approximately fourteen doctoral level psychologists on staff, six licensed clinical social workers, five psychiatrists and four drug and alcohol counselors.
+Please refer to the Meet the Staff page for a list of current (as of August 2016) staff members for a description of clinical training and interest areas.
+In addition to doctoral interns, CAPS trains psychology practicum students, and social work interns.
+CAPS interns benefit from working as part of a truly integrated and multidisciplinary team and learn from practitioners with a wide variety of experiences.

-The Mission: The Center's primary mission is to be an essential resource for students who seek assistance in dealing with mental/emotional difficulties ranging from mildly troubling concerns to life threatening crises.
-Secondarily, the Center supports the educational mission of the University by providing advanced training for aspiring mental health practitioners, and by establishing partnerships with faculty, Deans, student organizations and off-campus resources.
-Finally, in partnership with the Graduate programs in the mental health related disciplines (Graduate School of Applied and Professional Psychology, Social Work, School of Education etc.) the Center supports research and training on best practices of prevention, intervention and follow-up support for students.
+CAPS supports the educational mission of the University by providing advanced training for aspiring mental health practitioners, and by establishing partnerships with faculty, Deans, student organizations and off-campus resources.
+In partnership with the graduate programs in the mental health related disciplines (Graduate School of Applied and Professional Psychology, Social Work, School of Education etc.).
+CAPS supports research and training in best practices of prevention, intervention and follow-up support for students.

-Training Model and Philosophy: Rutgers CAPS operates from a practitioner/scholar model of training which emphasizes teaching the interns how to apply the knowledge acquired through their classrooms, seminars, research and readings into what they do in their clinical work.
-Didactic seminars and readings are provided to increase the interns’ knowledge base about both clinical work and the client population they will be working with at the center.
+Rutgers CAPS emphasizes teaching the interns how to apply the knowledge acquired through their classes, seminars, research and readings to clinical work.
+Didactic seminars and readings are provided to increase the interns’ knowledge base about both clinical work and the client population they work with.
 The didactic seminars are structured to both mirror and facilitate the interns’ developmental process.
 Thus, the center’s model of training emphasizes the importance of teaching interns how to integrate theory and scientific knowledge into practice while attending to the intern’s developmental needs.
 The training model also places high importance on teaching interns about professionalism and being part of a collaborative clinical team in addition to learning basic clinical skills.
-The internship training program at Rutgers CAPS also works from a developmental perspective as it takes an individualized approach to assessing each interns entering skill level and throughout the course of the year, builds upon and expands that skill level.
+The program also takes a developmental perspective and individualized approach to assessing each intern’s initial skill level and throughout the course of the year, builds upon and expands that skill level.
 This is accomplished by incorporating the following into the training program:

 - Opportunities to learn through direct observation or listening to staff discussions of clinical work.